 - The Independent Overseas Command of the Legion of Frontiersmen.

 Raja Remigius Kanagarajah's mother tongue is Tamil.
-In addition the Prince speaks English, Sinhalese and Dutch.
+In addition, the Raja is fluent in English and Sinhalese and also speaks Dutch.